 The Role of a School Governor

 School governors are volunteers who wish to play a part in the oversight of a school.
-They can be appointed by the local authority or, as in the case of a Voluntary Aided school such as ours, by the Diocese or a parochial church council (PCC), as a “foundation” governor.
-In addition, a school is required to appoint parent (by election) and staff governors.
-The Headteacher is normally one of the staff governors and, in a church school, the rector or vicar of the parish is usually an “ex-officio” governor.
+They can be appointed by the local authority or, as in the case of Voluntary Aided schools such as Clandon and Shere, by the Diocese or a parochial church council (PCC), as a “foundation” governor.
+Schools are also required to appoint parent (by election) and staff governors.
+The Headteacher is normally a governor and, in a church school, the rector or vicar of the parish is usually an “ex-officio” governor.

-7 Foundation governors (3 Diocesan, 3 PCC and 1 ex-officio)
+- 9 foundation governors (3 Diocesan, 4 PCC and 2 ex-officio)

-The role can be time-consuming: a governor must attend at least 3 meetings of the governing body each year and is usually on at least one management committee.
-Governors will also conduct regular visits to the school and will provide support by attending plays, concerts and fund-raising events.
-Governors should communicate openly with parents and may be present at parent evenings.
-Finally governors act as ambassadors for the school in the community.
+Being a school governor is time-consuming: governors must attend at least 3 meetings of the Governing Body each year and they are usually on at least one management committee.
+Governors visit school regularly.
+They also provide support by attending plays, concerts and fund-raising events and communicating openly with parents, sometimes being present at parent evenings.
+Governors also act as ambassadors for the school in the community.

-If you wish to contact the Governors of Clandon School please do so through the school office in the first instance, by calling 01483 222442 or emailing firstname.lastname@example.org.
+If you wish to contact Newlands Federation Governors please do so through the school office in the first instance, by calling either of the school offices:

 Shere tel: 01483 202198 or email firstname.lastname@example.org.